 The great thing about what to pack for Maui this time of year is that you don’t need a lot of clothes.
-You’ll find that you have a ton of space in your luggage, unless you plan on having daily photoshoots by the beach (guilty).
+You’ll find that you have a ton of space in your luggage, especially if you use packing cubes.
+Unless you plan on having daily photoshoots by the beach (guilty).

 Read this vacation packing list if you’re traveling for 1-2 weeks!

 Longsleeve | Sleeveless | Blouse | Leggings | Denim Short | Shorts | Dress | Maxi Dress | Jumpsuit | Cardigan | Cover-Up | Bikini | Swimsuit | Wedge | Sandals | Flip Flops | Crossbody | Tote | Sunglasses | Hat

 - 2 Shorts

 - 2-3 Dresses